 That might have made sense in a Religious Right universe where sex is evil and birth control destroyed the work ethic that once made America’s economy strong.
 But for millions of women who believe their worth should be measured by their achievements rather than what they do between their legs, this GOP obsession with their bodies had nothing to do with job creation.

 And women didn’t simply voice their disgust through Facebook updates.
-They became advocates for advocates, using social networks to relay to millions of friends the latest assaults on their bodies and dignity, whether it was Rush Limbaugh’s attack on Sandra Fluke or the Komen Foundation’s politically motivated ban on funding for Planned Parenthood.
-Both Rush and Komen suffered for their contempt for basic decency – but even cynical consultants like me were surprised by the ferocity of the backlash to Limbaugh’s pornographic tirade against Fluke.
+They became advocates for advocates, using social networks to relay to millions of friends the latest insults to their bodies and dignity, whether it was Rush Limbaugh’s attack on Sandra Fluke or the Komen Foundation’s politically motivated ban on funding for Planned Parenthood.
+Both Rush and Komen suffered for their contempt for basic decency – but even the most cynical consultants were surprised by the ferocity of the backlash to Limbaugh’s pornographic tirade against Fluke.
 After all, he already had a long history of claiming women enjoy sexual harassment and that Native Americans should be grateful for genocide committed against them.
 What changed?

 Kate Harding offers the most succinct analysis of how social media altered the advocacy landscape: “Feminists were always out there, but often isolated from one another.”
-As individuals speaking in isolation, advocates were easy to dismiss as isolated cranks – which is why women’s groups have historically had to rely on marches and rallies to raise the visibility necessary to force media coverage of our issues.
+As individuals speaking in isolation, advocates were easy to dismiss as isolated cranks – which is why women’s groups have historically had to rely on marches and rallies to raise the visibility necessary to force media coverage of the issues.
 This wasn’t easy, or cheap.
-They required ongoing leadership and material support, and since both were always in limited supply, our capacity for messaging was limited as well.
+They required ongoing leadership and material support, and since both were always in limited supply, the capacity of advocates for messaging was limited as well.

 Ultimately the party that was projected to lose seats – by virtue of running an allegedly hated Muslim incumbent for President, and being funded more by people than by corporations – ended up gaining them.
-It defied not only political wisdom, but also the bank accounts of conservative superPACs that had attempted to defeat liberals by outspending them by record-setting 4-to-1 margins.
-Instead a dozen women’s health advocates were elected to office – so if anyone needs binders full of women, just look to Capitol Hill, where they’ll make up 20 percent of the new Senate in 2013.
-As my biological dad always said, money can’t always buy everything.
+It defied not only political wisdom, but also the bank accounts of conservative superPACs that had attempted to defeat liberals by outspending them by record-setting 4-to-1 margins.41 Instead, a dozen women’s health advocates were elected to office – so if anyone needs binders full of women, just look to Capitol Hill, where they’ll make up 20 percent of the new Senate in 2013.
+As a comedian named Groucho once said, money can’t always buy everything.

 Social media may be a cost-effective force multiplier, especially for cash-strapped women’s health advocates without the $700 US billion budget of conservative superPACs.
 Why else did women’s health emerge victorious in this election cycle?